Music in space: Beagle 2 and Blur

 In 2003 the British space organization's Beagle 2 probe was scheduled to play a song from the British rock band Blur, upon touchdown on the planet Mars.
 It was not known what happened to Beagle 2 for 11 years after landing, and it was considered lost.
 When it was found intact in 2015, however, the possibility was raised that Beagle 2 had successfully played the song on Christmas Day in 2003 upon landing, but failed to transmit back to Earth.
 The song, also called "Beagle 2", was composed for the project and had been issued as the B-side of the band's 1999 "No Distance Left to Run" single prior to the launch.

 Curiosity and will.i.am

 American recording artist will.i.am wrote, produced, and recorded the song "Reach for the Stars" (and their instrumental-driven version subtitled "Mars Edition" and "NASA Edition") in commemoration of the landing of the Curiosity rover on Mars.
 The song was first released on August 28, 2012, and it became the first song that was successfully broadcast from another planet.

+Chris Hadfield's Space Sessions: Songs from a Tin Can

+During his time on the International Space Station Commander Chris Hadfield recorded twelve songs.
+One was a recording of David Bowie's Space Oddity, ten were originals by him, and "Beyond the Terra" was written by him and his son.
+He released the album as Space Sessions: Songs from a Tin Can in 2015.